The one with the evil spotlight... in the Village!

 - Royally Screwed Up: Count Federico.
 He has Giuliano's father killed to bring him one step closer to becoming the Duke of San Martino, but ends up being unable to have Giuliano assassinated.

 - Sequel Hook: The story ends with the Doctor revealing that the astronomical alignment that allowed Mandragora to attack Earth will recur towards the end of the twentieth century.
-This was not pursued in TV continuity.
-(The Sarah Jane Adventures story "Secrets of the Stars" was originally conceived as picking up on this, but the writers decided that it would be too old and obscure a reference even for the Whoniverse, and went for a Suspiciously Similar Substitute instead.)
+This was not pursued in TV continuity, though several Expanded Universe continuities have picked it up.

 - Smug Snake: Both Federico and Hieronymous are arrogant would-be tyrants, but both are also convinced that they have more control over the situation than they do.
 Federico is so consumed with his schemes to overthrow his nephew that he ignores the real threat (the Cult of Demnos and the Helix) until it's too late; similarly, Hieronymous is a deluded fraud trapped by superstition and seduced by dreams of glory who ends up utterly consumed by the Helix.